The Formation of Niue: The World’s Largest Raised Coral Atoll

 When Was Niue Formed?

 Although the date Niue was formed is still uncertain, it is thought that it formed during the Pleistocene Epoch (1.6 million years ago to 10,000 years ago).
-This estimation is due to the Pliocene-Pleistocene fossils found on the island.
+This estimation is based on the Pliocene-Pleistocene fossils found on the island.

 The Formation of the Alofi Terrace